General-Lindor/global.res/README.md

 New Mods can easily get added with Decompose.exe (and Reassemble.exe builds the global.res from the decoded files).

 WIP: First successful Decompose has been accomplished but the Reassembling process is yet to be implemented.

+Decompose: Add new mod, decode it & decompose it by implementing the mod inheritance
+Compose: ENCODE a decoded mod
+Reassemble: create decoded.txt for a mod